Real Estate Glossary: Homebuying 101

 A contract between parties for the purchase and sale, exchange, or other conveyance of real estate.
 Simply put, a written agreement between buyer and seller to transact real estate.

 A conventional loan is any mortgage loan that is not insured or guaranteed by the government (such as under Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture loan programs).
-Conventional loans can be conforming or non-conforming.
+Conventional loans can be conforming or non-conforming, and are one of the most used home loan options.

 Corner influence is the term used to describe the impact on the value of a home because of its position directly on a corner of the street or nearby.